-Klaus Thymann won the Sony World Photography Award in 2013 and had been exhibited in galleries and museums worldwide.
+Klaus Thymann won the Sony World Photography Award in 2013 and his work been exhibited in galleries and museums worldwide.

 Partners & Sponsors

 PROJECT PRESSURE TEAM

 Klaus Thymann – An award-winning photographer and film director, his work has been exhibited in museums and galleries worldwide.
 He regularly contributes to publications including The Guardian, The New York Times, i-D and Wired.
 Klaus has undertaken assignments and campaigns for clients including Levi’s, the World Health Organisation and the Red Cross.

 John Wyatt-Clarke – Former Creative Director of Magnum Photos, Senior Lecturer in photography at the University of Wales, Visiting Lecturer at the Royal College of Art and founder of Wyatt-Clarke & Jones photographic management, John is also a trained geologist from Bristol University.

 Barry Leibovitch – a partner at Tish Leibovitch, Barry advises Project Pressure on financial matters.

 Caroline Pay – a multi-award winning Creative Director with 15 years experience in some of London’s top advertising agencies.
 She was part of the team behind FRANK, the government drugs advisory service, and somewhereto_ as part of the London 2012 Cultural Olympiad.

 Ben Rawlingson-Plant has worked in the arts press and marketing for over 20 years; he is currently a managing partner of Brunswick Arts.
 Ben has overseen the launch and PR campaigns of numerous high-profile arts projects such as the Baltic in Newcastle, Art Basel and the V&A’s British Galleries.